marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 map.connect ':controller/:action/:id.:format'
 {% endhighlight %}

-To the ones that are not from that time: it means that we can have many routes in the beginning of the ``routes.rb`` file, **BUT** if an accessed url did not match with any of the routes defined before, Rails would look:
+If those of you that are not from that time: it means that we could have many routes in the beginning of the ``routes.rb`` file, **BUT** if an accessed url did not match with any of the routes defined before, Rails would look:

-1. In the controllers if there was any controller with the name that matched with the requested url;
+1. In the controllers, if there was any controller with the name that matched with the requested url;
 2. Inside the controller the requested action;
 3. And then it would try to pass to the action (as ``params[:id]``) a possible id that was after the last slash in the given url.

 This was a terrible thing because you wouldn't even know if any of those actions are still meant to be accessible or not.
 In our case, the code was really bad, there was a lot of unused actions.
 How to distinguish the code that is in use to the ones that is not?
 Remember, there were almost no tests in the beginning!
 [See more about Rails 1.2 routes][rails-1-2-routing] and also about [named routes][named-routes].

-The request could go into the action the way I explained no matter what was the HTTP verb used (GET/POST did not matter).
+The request could go into the action the way I explained, no matter what HTTP verb was used (GET/POST did not matter).
 This means that many bots crawled the website following links that were supposed to be POST requests, with expectation of some params being given, which caused a lot of unuseful hits and lots of exceptions (at that time, the code mostly did not check if the requested parameters for an action were present in ``params`` or not).

 Thanks Rails, looking to those times, I can say that we're much better today. ;-)

 ## Things can be even worse

-We had a website tuned in for SEO.
-Every page was important to exist, the way it was, keeping there url untouched.
+We had a website tuned for SEO.
+Every page was important to exist, the way it was, keeping its url untouched.
 There were also a lot of redirects of all kinds that should be kept.
 Any misstep would be a disaster to our pagerank.

-The easier way to discover which were more important routes was to use the website in localhost, keeping the eyes on the logs to see which of the controllers and actions were activated by every click I was doing in the browser.
+The easier way to discover which routes were more important was to use the website in localhost, observing the logs to see which of the controllers and actions were activated by every click in the browser.
 Based on these experiments I started creating tests for the routes.
 But the major problem was not to discover the ones that were in use.
-The big problem was to discover what were the routes **really not in use**, so we could block any access to it and just return what is expected to a nonexistent url: 404.
+The biggist problem was discovering what were the routes **really not in use**, so we could block any access to it and just return what is expected to a nonexistent url: 404.

 The website was like a swiss cheese with lots of holes everywhere and we had to start blocking access to urls that **should not** exist anymore, but were there, public, and being banged by a lot of bots and users with a high risk of having security issues.